E4-Computer-Engineering/clustering-mis/README.md

 6,8,9
 ```
 Each line corresponds to a different cluster.
 Each of its comma-separated values corresponds to a point from the original input file.

+#### Looping approach
+The files from the previous section will be created.
+Two additional files will be created, containing:
+1) The Silhoutte score of the final clustering
+2) The final association between points and assigned clusters, in tab-separated values format

 ## TODO
 - [ ] Add brief description with images